 i.
-Identify the incremental costs of attaining critical phases of the permanent closure plan and a proposed bond release schedule; (3-30-06)
+Identify the incremental costs of attaining critical phases of the permanent closure plan and a proposed bond-financial assurance release schedule; (3 30 06)()

 ii.
-Assume that permanent closure activities will be completed by a third party whose services are contracted for by the Board as a result of a bond forfeiture under Section 47-1513, Idaho Code, and include:

-(1) All direct and indirect costs expected to be incurred by a third party including, but not limited to, mobilization, labor, materials, equipment, engineering, and demobilization costs; and (3-30-06)

-(2) An amount acceptable to the Department but not to exceed ten percent (10%) of the total estimated closure costs, which is intended to cover costs the Department will incur in association with contract administration.
-(3-30-06)
+Assume that permanent closure activities will be completed by a third party whose services are contracted for by the Board as a result of a bond financial assurance forfeiture under Section 47-1513, Idaho Code, and include: (3-30-06)( (1) All direct and indirect costs expected to be incurred by a third party including the second s ig, but not limited to mobilization, labor, materials, equipment, engineering, and demobilization costs; and (3-30-06 (2) An amount acceptable to the Department but not to exceed ten percent (10%) closure costs, which is intended to cover costs the Department will incur in association with cor tract administration.
+(3-30-06 (5-50-00 l.

-l.
 If the proposal is to complete cyanidation facility construction, operation, and/or permanent closure activities in phases: (3-30-06)